 Students with personal laptops may access the network through UB’s Wireless Internet Zones on campus.
 The wireless network access is available on all three floors of the Jacobs Management Center and the Alfiero Center as well as across the three campuses.
 Students should consult with the "UB Wireless Network Access" website maintained by CIT for current standards and information.

-To ensure all traffic through the wireless open ports is secure and encrypted, it is recommended that students utilize the wireless network eduroam as their choice for any wireless activity.
+To ensure all traffic through the wireless open ports is secure and encrypted, it is recommended that students use the wireless network eduroam as their choice for any wireless activity.

 Full-time MBA and MS students are covered by the University's Microsoft License Campus Agreement.
 Students can obtain a personal copy of the current Microsoft Office Suite available for the Windows© and/or MacIntosh © platforms.
 In addition, full-time MBA students are covered by the Symantec Campus license agreement that provides Symantec EndPoint Protection and Firewall software and access to update the virus definitions